Adib128/vh-manager/README.md

-# VH-Manager - Fleet Management System RESTfUL API
+# VH-Manager - Fleet Management System RESTful API
 VH-Manager is a RESTful API for Fleet Management System.
 This system enables the company to manage all the resources of the fleet and the vehicle booking. the system composed by: